morepriyam/Payments-App/README.md

     - Updates the balances of both the sender and the recipient accounts.
     - Commits the transaction if successful, otherwise aborts it and returns an error message.

+- `/deposit`: ✅-test p
+    - Allows authenticated users to add funds to their account.

-### Pending Features
+### Features
-- `Transaction History` 🔄:
+- `api/v1/transactions` 🔄: ✅-test p
-    - Allow authenticated users to see their past transactions.
+    - Allowed authenticated users to see their past transactions.
+    - Added appropriate schema.
+    - New transaction on signup and transfers and deposit endpoint.
-- `Logic for handling received friend requests` 🤝:
+- `user/receivedfriendrequests` 🤝: ✅-test p
-    - Allow authenticated users to transfer funds to another account.
+    - Allows authenticated users to receive friend requests
-- `Friends can message each other` 🫂:
+- `Friends can message each other` 🫂: Pending
     - Allow authenticated friends to text each other.
+    - Message Notifications

 ### Frontend
 - `Currently working on FE - using tailwind` 💪🏻